Fairlife

-Fairlife, stylized as fa!rlife, is an American brand of ultra-filtered milk distributed by The Coca-Cola Company.
-In the United States, the milk comes in five flavors: reduced fat, chocolate, strawberry, fat-free, and whole milk.
+fairlife, stylized as fa!rlife, is an American brand of ultra-filtered milk distributed by The Coca-Cola Company.
+In the United States, the milk comes in five varieties: reduced fat, chocolate, strawberry, fat-free, and whole milk.

 History

-In 2012, Fairlife, LLC was formed when Select Milk Producers entered into a partnership with The Coca-Cola Company.
+In 2012, fairlife, LLC was formed when Select Milk Producers entered into a partnership with The Coca-Cola Company.
 The brand first appeared in Minnesota, where it launched in February 2014.